etalli/136_MacroPad_XIAO-RP2040/README.md

 ## Overview

 If the Macro Pad has only a few keys, circuitpython is one of the easiest way to use because it does not require compile for execution and does not require building development environment for configuration changes.
-Since the microcontroller is recognized as a USB drive, you can change key assignments easily by editing with text editor.
+Since the microcontroller is recognized as a USB drive, you can change key assignments easily by editing with your favorite text editor.
 On the other hand, it is possible to disable recognition as a USB drive at startup, to avoid extra warning messages on the Mac.
 For hardware, XIAO RP2040 is recommended to use because it is small footprint, low cost, and USB-C connector.
 It is better than Pro Micro that is widely used in DIY keyboard community.

 This macro pad features a single 3.5mm TRRS compatible accessibility port.
 For example, it can accommodate any switch, including footswitches and emergency switches.